 Table 5.3.
 Keywords with a Log likelihood scores of 5 or above

 Whilst mind is more significantly frequent in the metaphoric set (with the highest log likelihood score), fields and the are significantly more frequent in the non-metaphoric set.
-All items are significant to the 99.99th percentile.
+All items are significant to the 99.99th percentile, or in terms of p value, p < 0.0001.
 Potentially most noteworthy to a colligation investigation is the presence of the grammatical item the in the non-metaphoric list.
 The may signal a preference for concrete references, most probably to things in the physical and real-world environment (anaphoric reference) and/or textual cohesion.
 These will be explored further in the coming sections.
 For now, the keyword analysis has provided initial avenues worthy of further exploration.
 Semantic associations are shown in both keyword lists, which remain distinct from one another.
 These are to do with mental accomplishment/judgement in the metaphoric set (mind, taste) and the physical, external environment in the non-metaphoric set (plants, fields, land, country, plain).
 There is also evidence of a human-related semantic field amongst the metaphors, expressed in the presence of personal pronouns and man.
 Finally, the keyword the, shown to be statistically significant in Table 5.3, suggests possible differences in referents and grammatical structures associated with both senses.

 5.1.2 Noun collocates